Using the Library and Archive

 Where is the Library and Archive of the PHSI?

-The Library and Archive is situated at 26 College Green, Belfast, at the back of Queen’s University, Belfast, and beside Union Theological College.
-It is within easy reach of Botanic rail station and a regular bus service from the city centre runs nearby.
+The Library and Archive is situated at Assembly Buildings, Fisherwick Place, Belfast.
+It is within easy reach of Great Victoria Street rail and bus stations, and the Metro services in the city centre.
 An interactive map shows the locality.

 Many eating places and places to stay can be found in and around Botanic Avenue.
 The Northern Ireland Tourist Board or the Belfast Welcome and Convention Centre will be pleased to give you details about available accommodation and how to book, as well as information about ‘what's on’ during your stay.